Jesse Winker Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Giants pitching staff ranks 11th in the league.
+- The pitching staff for the Giants has a collective nine K/9, which ranks 11th in the league.

-- The Giants have a 4.15 team ERA that ranks 12th among all MLB pitching staffs.
+- The Giants have the 12th-ranked team ERA across all league pitching staffs (4.09).

-- Giants pitchers combine to allow 60 total home runs at a rate of 1.2 per game (to rank 15th in baseball).
+- Giants pitchers combine to give up 60 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- Webb (3-5) gets the starting nod for the Giants in his 11th start of the season.
-He's put together a 3.32 ERA in 65 2/3 innings pitched, with 65 strikeouts.

-- His most recent time out came on Saturday against the Miami Marlins, when the right-hander tossed six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.